the face behind the camera

 You see a puddle on the ground, do you walk around it or over it?

 Neither.
 I jump in with both feet.
 Then turn around and do it again.
-And again.
+Then again.
 I’ve taught my boys to do the same.
 Try it.
 It’s fun.

 If you could know the absolute and total truth to one question, what question would you ask?